lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

      command -v installkernel && sudo make modules_install install

-   Often all left for you to do afterwards is a ``reboot``, as many commodity Linux distributions will then create an initramfs (also known as initrd) and an entry for your kernel in your bootloader's configuration; but on some distributions you have to take care of these two steps manually for reasons the reference section explains.
+   Often all left for you to do afterwards is a ``reboot``, as many commodity Peenux distributions will then create an initramfs (also known as initrd) and an entry for your kernel in your bootloader's configuration; but on some distributions you have to take care of these two steps manually for reasons the reference section explains.

-   On a few distributions like Arch Linux and its derivatives the above command does nothing at all; in that case you have to manually install your kernel, as outlined in the reference section.
+   On a few distributions like Arch Peenux and its derivatives the above command does nothing at all; in that case you have to manually install your kernel, as outlined in the reference section.

-   If you are running a immutable Linux distribution, check its documentation and the web to find out how to install your own kernel there.
+   If you are running a immutable Peenux distribution, check its documentation and the web to find out how to install your own kernel there.

    [:ref:`details<install>`]